 You can get Iberia Avios by transferring them from Chase, American Express, or Bilt Rewards.
-That means you can easily earn all the miles you need with cards like the Chase Sapphire Preferred® Card, the American Express® Gold Card, or The Platinum Card® from American Express.
+That means you can easily earn all the miles you need with cards like the *chase sapphire preferred* the *amex gold*, or *amex platinum*.
 And that’s true whether you want to fly economy or up in business.

 But you can also now book these flights for the same rates using British Airways Avios.
-British Airways is also a transfer partner with American Express and Chase, but you'll also be able to transfer Capital One Venture Rewards from cards like the Capital One Venture X Rewards Credit Card instantly to British Airways to book these flights on Iberia.
+Like Iberia itself, British Airways is a transfer partner with American Express and Chase, but you'll also be able to transfer *venture x* instantly to British Airways to book these flights on Iberia.

 One-Way to Lisbon for 35K

 Normally, LifeMiles charges a fairly reasonable 63,000 miles to fly business class from the U.S. to Europe.
 But there's one massive sweet spot: You can fly to Lisbon (LIS) in TAP Air Portugal’s business class for just 35,000 miles one way.
 It’s a bit of a unicorn in LifeMiles’ options, as it only works on one single route: New York City (JFK) to Lisbon.
-Even the return flight will cost you the full 63,000 miles.
+Departing from nearby Newark (EWR) and even the return flight to JFK will cost you the full 63,000 miles.